Ngufor-emmanuella/Book-store/README.md

-# Math Magician: setup
+# book-store
-In this project I built a Book store app Using the following -React Router.
+in this project I did the following :
--Use React components.
--Use React props.
--Use React state.
+-Initialise React app.
--Delete all the boilerplate from CRA (text, images, styles).
--create a directory called components.
+-Create a directory for my components.
--Inside components, create a new Calculator.js file.
-> Learning objectives
+-Add React Router and set two <Route>s and <Link>s for the app's navigation:
+-Create a component called Book for displaying a single book (receive a title and an author as prop) and reuse it in a component that displays a list of books.
+-display a form for adding a book
 - Set up a React app.
 - Use React documentation.